FractalLotus/Data-QuickMemoPlus-Reader/README.md

 # INSTALLATION

 To install from CPAN:
 From the command line run cpan.
-Then type "install Data::QuickMemoPlus::Reader".
+Then type
+<code>install Data::QuickMemoPlus::Reader.</code>
 For more information about installing Perl modules there are many [tutorials](https://perlmaven.com/how-to-install-a-perl-module-from-cpan) available.

 # LICENSE